Indian Ricegrass

 Maintenance

 Very drought tolerant.
+This species also makes an attractive addition to xeric and rock gardens.
 Foliage turns tan when dormant.
 Good erosion control for sand dunes and land reclamation projects.
-This grass can be mowed to 8 in. in early fall.
+Can be mowed to 8 in. in early fall.
+One of the “big four” grasses of the American Tallgrass Prairie.
+It does not tolerate poorly drained soils, extended periods of inundation, winter flooding or shading.
 The seed has a hard coat that prolongs dormancy, taking up to two years for an area that has been seeded to become fully established.
-Propagation: seed, clump division.
+Native habitat: dry grasslands, deserts.

 Previous Scientific Name(s): Eriocoma cuspidata, Oryzopsis hymenoides, Stipa hymenoides